autistic-symposium/master-algorithms-py/heaps/README.md

 <br>

-* heap is a data structure capable of giving you the smallest (or the largest) element in constant time, while adding or removing the smallest (or the largest) element on logarithmic time. however, adding a new element can be `O(N)`.
+* heap is a data structure capable of giving you the smallest (or the largest) element in constant time, while adding or removing the smallest (or the largest) element on logarithmic time.

 * a heap is a binary tree with these properties:
 	* it must have all of **its nodes in a specific order**, and